Management of multiple sclerosis: Physical therapy

+In addition, walking endurance and gait improved with aerobic exercise, aquatic exercise, assisted gait training, Pilates, resistance training, and more.
+Overall, the study found that exercise significantly improves balance, walking ability, walking endurance, fatigue, and quality of life, with resistance training being the most effective for reducing fatigue and aerobic exercise having the strongest impact on quality of life.

 Neurorehabilitation

 Supervised physical therapy may be helpful to overcome some symptoms.

 Although there are relatively few studies of rehabilitation in MS, its general effectiveness, when conducted by a team of specialists, has been clearly demonstrated in other diseases such as stroke or head trauma.
 As for any patient with neurologic deficits, a multidisciplinary approach is key to limiting and overcoming disability; however there are particular difficulties in specifying a 'core team' because people with MS may need help from almost any health profession or service at some point.
 Neurologists are mainly involved in the diagnosis and ongoing management of multiple sclerosis, and any exacerbations.
 The comprehensive rehabilitation process for patients with multiple sclerosis is generally managed by physiatrists.
 Allied treatments such as physiotherapy, speech and language therapy or occupational therapy can also help to manage some symptoms and maintain quality of life.
 Treatment of neuropsychiatric symptoms such as emotional distress and clinical depression should involve mental health professionals such as therapists, psychologists, and psychiatrists, while neuropsychologists can help to evaluate and manage cognitive deficits.

 Multidisciplinary approaches have been shown to be effective in increasing activity levels and participation in multiple sclerosis.
 Studies investigating information provision in support of patient understanding and participation suggest that while interventions (written information, decision aids, coaching, educational programmes) may increase patient knowledge, the evidence of an effect on decision making and quality of life is mixed and low certainty.
 Due to the paucity of randomized controlled studies, there is limited evidence of the overall efficacy of individual therapy disciplines, though there is good evidence that specific approaches, such as exercise, psychology therapies, particularly cognitive behavioral approaches and energy conservation instruction are effective.
 More specifically psychological interventions seem useful in the treatment of depression, while evidence on effectiveness for other uses such as the treatment of cognitive impairments or vocational counseling is less strong.
 Cognitive training, alone or combined with other neuropsychological interventions, may show positive effects for memory and attention though firm conclusions are not possible given small sample numbers, variable methodology, interventions and outcome measures.
 The effectiveness of palliative approaches in addition to standard care is uncertain, due to lack of evidence.
 It is difficult to be specific about what types of rehabilitation will be most beneficial because therapies are tailored to meet the individual's specific needs.